spacetelescope/jwst/docs/jwst/master_background/description.rst

 NIRSpec IFU Mode
 ^^^^^^^^^^^^^^^^
+For the NIRSpec IFU mode, the overall processing flow is the same as other modes, in that the 1-D master background spectrum is created and applied during :ref:`calwebb_spec3 <calwebb_spec3>` processing, as outlined above.
-For the NIRSpec IFU mode, the only effect that needs to be accounted for is the difference between point source and uniform source pathloss corrections, because no wavelength or bar shadow corrections are applied to IFU data.
-The 2-D background generated from the master background spectrum must have the uniform source pathloss correction removed from it and the point source pathloss correction applied to it, so the operation performed on the IFU 2-D background is:
+No wavelength offset or bar shadow corrections are applied to IFU data, so any differences due to the way those calibrations are applied are not relevant to IFU mode.
+So the only effect that needs to be accounted for in the 2-D background generated from the master background is the difference between point source and uniform source pathloss corrections.
+This is accomplished by removing the uniform source pathloss correction from the 2-D background signal and applying the point source pathloss correction to it.
+It is then in a state where it matches the background signal contained in the point source IFU image from which it will be subtracted.
+Mathematically, the operation performed on the IFU 2-D background is:

 .. math::
  bkg(corr) = bkg * pathloss(uniform) / pathloss(point)

+The uniform and point source pathloss correction arrays referenced above are retrieved from the :ref:`cal <cal>` products used as input to the master background step.
+They are computed by the :ref:`pathloss <pathloss_step>` step during :ref:`calwebb_spec2 <calwebb_spec2>` processing and stored as extra extensions in the :ref:`cal <cal>` products.

 NIRSpec Fixed-Slit Mode
 ^^^^^^^^^^^^^^^^^^^^^^^